elastic-rs/elastic/README.md

 There hasn't been much effort put into abstracting these dependencies at this stage.

+### Methodology

+The following is a simple set of guidelines that the codebase should follow.

+#### Usability

+- Make it difficult for callers to mess up invariants
+- Avoid duplicating effort between crates
+- Keep caller code obvious and auditable
+- Avoid unnecessary dependencies so callers don't end up depending on stuff they don't want to
+- Avoid panicking

+#### Performance

+- Minimise heap allocations and copies where possible while staying ergonomic
+- Cover features with micro-benchmarks to support performance investigation and catch unexpected regressions

+#### Testing

+- Try cover the whole public API surface so breaking changes result in broken tests/examples
+- Features should fail to compile if used incorrectly rather than having lots of usecases that need testing

+#### Documentation

+- Types should have detailed docs with general examples
+- Type methods should have examples and document any panics/error cases
+- Modules should have general guidance for the types they contain
+- `elastic` should link back to the underlying crate when it re-exports a feature
+- Crates should link to `elastic` when it re-exports that feature

 ## Crates

 `elastic` bundles up a couple of crates into a single client.
 If you want to pick and choose functionality, you can work with these crates independently.